kroemeke/atc-prometheus-exporter/README.md

 # atc-prometheus-exporter
-Prometheus exporter for Xiaomi LYWSD03MMC thermomethers using https://github.com/atc1441/ATC_MiThermometer firmware
+Passive Prometheus exporter for Xiaomi LYWSD03MMC thermomethers using https://github.com/atc1441/ATC_MiThermometer firmware

 I use a modified USB Bluetooth dongle with soldered RPSMA antenna to improve range.
 It picks up all my thermometers with no issues at all.